ucsd-ets/spark-notebook/README.md

 Open the jupyter notebook following the url in the output.

 ### Verify pyspark works
+Enter `python3` inside container to start an interactive python session and run the following:
 ```python
 from pyspark.sql import SparkSession    # import for session creation
 spark = SparkSession.builder.getOrCreate()    # create the session